Dyeus-Phater/Banana-Script-Mix/README.md

 - **Alphabetical Sorting**: Automatically sort script files in alphabetical order.
 - **Supported Formats**: `.txt` and `.json`.

-This tool simplifies script management, making it easier to organize and process translation files efficiently.
+This tool optimizes script management, making the organization more efficient, and speeding up the translation process between files.

 ## Installation